 Welcome to the crisper, brighter, more refreshing side of finger food.
 Quick, easy, and eye-catching, these delicious little disks shine as keto appetizers, snacks, and light lunches.
-Serve them alongside other grab-and-go favorites, like oven baked keto chicken wings, keto deviled eggs, or keto crackers.
+Serve them alongside other grab-and-go favorites, like oven baked baked chicken wings, keto deviled eggs, or keto crackers.
 Seriously: try the wings though.

 Satisfy your friends.
 And your taste buds.

 Give me an excuse (literally any excuse) to host a get-together and I’m game.
 Is it raining?
 Is it not raining?
 Is it your birthday?
 Was it your birthday three weeks ago?
 Do you even have a birthday at all?
 Amazing!
 Let’s celebrate.

 In all of my party-planning wisdom, I’ve learned one thing: when you serve great food, it doesn’t matter who wins the game on TV.
 You win.
 Why do these work so well, you may be wondering?
 Because I’ve taken three of my most popular, painstakingly perfected foods (parmesan crisps, Cajun shrimp, keto guacamole -inspired spread) and layered them all into a single recipe.
 In other words, these bites get a gold star from me because they’re:

 - Refreshing: cucumber